 - Integration of superconducting devices and components in systems.
 Abstracts may discuss sub-systems or full systems comprised of components such as cables, magnets, detectors, circuits, and so on.
 Discussions may include components and processes that support superconducting devices, such as cryogenic systems supporting superconducting magnets.
 Studies of power devices, transportation systems, electricity transmission, energy storage, and other systems that use superconducting components should emphasize the role of superconductivity or the particular aspects of superconductivity important to the system or application.
 Cryogenics, non-superconducting materials at cryogenic temperature, power supplies, power electronics, and other ancillary topics may be considered provided the connection to applied superconductivity is clear.
 Also, abstracts may describe facilities to verify operation of components, report system tests, or describe the status of superconducting systems and projects using superconducting components.

 Note that the numbers are related to editorial subject areas of the IEEE Transactions of Applied Superconductivity (TAS).
 A submission category must be selected during abstract submission.

-- All authors identified as speaker/presenting author on the submitted abstract must register for the conference and be present in Honolulu.
+- All authors identified as speaker/presenting author on the accepted abstract must register for the conference and be present in Salt Lake City.